List of The Amazing World of Gumball characters: Joan Markham

 Joan Markham (voiced by Teresa Gallagher) is the school nurse.
 She is in a relationship with Mr Corneille, starting in "The Cage".
 She hates her job.
 She does not know how to help the students because most of them have biologies she has no clue how to work with.
 She is always sarcastic because of this and tries to do the least work possible to help her students.
 She is also a paramedic, doctor, and nurse at a hospital, even though she hates her job.
 She has long blonde hair under her hat.

 Other Watterson family members

 Frankie Watterson

 Frankie Watterson (voiced by Richard "Rich" Fulcher) is a rat who is a conman.
 He is the ex-husband of Granny Jojo and the father of Richard who abandoned them.

 Joanna Watterson

 Granny Jojo (voiced by Sandra Dickinson) is the Watterson children's grandmother and also Richard's mother.
 She is a pink rabbit who speaks in a New York accent.
 She was previously married to Frankie, who abandoned her and a young Richard under the pretence of going out to buy milk; She later marries Louie.

 Louie Watterson

-Louie Watterson (voiced by Shane Rimmer) is a black mouse and a former member of a crew of Elmore senior citizens that includes Betty, Donald, and Marvin Finkleheimer.
+Louie Watterson (voiced by Dan Russell in season 2 and "The Kids", Shane Rimmer, season 3 to season 6; TBA, TWWWOG onwards) is a black mouse and a former member of a crew of Elmore senior citizens that includes Betty, Donald, and Marvin Finkleheimer.
 Now he is Granny Jojo's step-husband.

+Evil Turtle

+Evil Turtle is a female African softshell turtle and the Watterson's former family pet purchased by Richard from a mysterious shopkeeper operating from a van.
+She is a recurring enemy of the Watterson family, before she laid her eggs and swam away with her children into the ocean.